Wrench56/KritiC/readme.md

 - Tests are discovered automatically without manual registration
 - All printers (assertions, summaries, pre/post test messages) can be overridden
 - Standard output can be automatically formatted/redirected during test execution
+- Measure the precise runtime (nanosecond precision) of individual tests

 ## Compilation and Usage